coashby-lw/lacework-terraform-automation-demos/lacework-terraform-provider-authentication/README.md

 # Lacework Terraform Provider Authentication
-This demo walks through various ways to authenticate the Lacework Terraform provider with your Lacework Account.
+This guide walks through various ways to authenticate the Lacework Terraform provider with your Lacework account.
 It is assumed that you have performed the necessary setup and installation discussed in the [Getting Started](./../README.md) section of the top level Lacework Terraform Automation Demos README.md.

-# Using the Lacework Provider
+# Using the Lacework provider

-## Lacework Provider Arguments
+## Lacework provider arguments
 An up-to-date list of provider arguments can be found on the [Lacework Terraform registry Argument Reference](https://registry.terraform.io/providers/lacework/lacework/latest/docs#argument-reference) page.
 However, we list the set of provider arguments here for convenience.
 | Lacework Provider Argument | Description |
 |----------------------------|-------------|